 TThese questions are investigated using a range of organisms, from small aquatic invertebrates in Nordic streams to large crocodiles in Indian rivers

-- Effects of climate change and eutrophication on the species community of shallow coastal waters
+- Effects of climate change and eutrophication on the species community of coastal waters in the Baltic Sea

 Synthesising the research field

 The amount of data on effects of human activities on organisms is rapidly growing, making it possible to search for trends, evaluate possible mechanisms behind the trends, and infer likely consequences of the responses for populations, communities and ecosystems.
 Thus, an important component of our research is to synthesise the available information and touse it to develop conceptual frameworks, identify future avenues for research, and provide information useful for decision makers in policy and management.